 Program components of WIC include immunization, medical, and nutritional screening, breastfeeding promotion, and referral services.
-In addition, participants are provided with nutrition education, part of which includes provision of coupons to purchase approved nutritionally sound foods in local retail food outlets.
-The JCPH WIC contract is a combined contract with Maternal and Child Health Programs.
-This program is funded through the state by federal grant funds from the United States Department of Agriculture (USDA).
+In addition, participants are provided with nutrition education, part of which includes provision of WIC checks to purchase approved nutritionally sound foods in local retail food outlets.
+WIC is funded through the state by federal grant funds from the United States Department of Agriculture (USDA).
 Grant funds supporting the WIC program have no match requirement.